-If You’ve Succeeded, Give Credit to the Foundation of Your Success
+You’ve Succeeded.
+Now, Stop and Give Credit to the Foundation to Your Success

 Whenever people work together, there is always a question that comes up: Who Should Get the Credit?
 (And we’ve all worked on that school team project where somebody does nothing but still gets the grade you worked for!)